Skip to main contentSkip to footer

 • Speaking, questioning and listening in medical education.

-• The relationship and communication issues in health education and practice (including explorations with Transactional Analysis and Attribution Theory).
+• Helping relationships and communication differences in health education and practice (including explorations with Transactional Analysis and Attribution Theory).

 Selected publications